JosephScript/react-base-project/README.md

 }

 ```

+To watch our hot reloader in action, try changing the color and see that the page doesn't refresh!

 Note: You can also use `React.createClass` instead of `React.Component`, but it has a different syntax.
 I prefer the ES6 syntax, which uses less React boilerplate and more JavaScript. createClass refers to JS classes, not CSS classes.